Burrata: Unique local cheese made from buffalo milk mozzarella filled with soft curd and cream and has the shape of a pouch.

 The wine has a dense inky-black colour with cedar, dried spices and balsamic aromas.

 A 15% alcohol level wine produced entirely of Negroaramo grapes.
 It has a dark, deep nearly black colour.

-An organic wine with dense juicy texture, long lasting, smooth, touch of spice finish with 16.5% alcohol.
+An organic wine with a dense juicy texture, a long-lasting, smooth, touch of spice finish with 16.5% alcohol.